Dave Scott (choreographer): Film

 In 2001, Scott formed the teen R&B group B2K and served as their choreographer and stylist.
 With the group he went on to choreograph the movie You Got Served which featured all four singers in primary roles.
 In 2004, he won an American Choreography Award for Best Choreography in a Feature Film.
 Following the success of the movie, he released an instructional dance DVD, You Got Served:Take it to the Streets which teaches viewers how to do the dance routines featured in the film.
 In addition to You Got Served, he co-choreographed Step Up 2: The Streets with Jamal Sims and Nadine "Hi Hat" Ruffin.
 In 2008, he won a Fred and Adele Astaire Award for Best Choreography in Film.

 Scott also choreographed the movies Fresh, Stomp the Yard, Dance Flick, House Party 4, and Coach Carter.
 In 2010, Scott appeared in the independent documentary MOVE — a film about how people in the dance industry were able to go from dancing as a hobby to dancing as a career.
 He choreographed the 2013 film Battle of the Year: The Dream Team which is based on the 2007 documentary Planet B-Boy.

 Television

 In 2003, he was a guest choreographer on The Wade Robson Project.
 He was also a guest choreographer on Step It Up and Dance and on season seven of Dancing with the Stars.
-Since season three he has been a recurring hip-hop choreographer on the show So You Think You Can Dance.
+Beginning with season three he was a recurring hip-hop choreographer on the show So You Think You Can Dance.

 Teaching

-In conjunction with Debbie Allen Dance Academy, Scott serves as the director of the Los Angeles Hip Hop Intensive.
-He is a faculty member with PULSE dance convention, Millennium Dance Complex, and Broadway Dance Center.
+In conjunction with Debbie Allen Dance Academy, Scott served as the director of the Los Angeles Hip Hop Intensive.
+He was a faculty member with PULSE dance convention, Millennium Dance Complex, and Broadway Dance Center.

+Death

+Scott died due to organ failure at a hospital in Las Vegas, on June 16, 2025, at the age of 52.